mengirena/Practice/Web Challenge004-Tip calculator/README.md

 For number type input, we can use `min` or `max` attributes to restrict the range of the number.

 ## What is DOMTokenList

+The used case here is returned by `Element.classList`.
+It's not an array so most of the array methods are not able to apply on it except `.forEach()`.
+If we were to revise this DOMTokenList, we should use `add()` or `remove()` to do that.